skellis46/slipbox/Montero - Thought in Action.md

 ## LLM summary:

-Barbara Gail Montero’s #Thought in Action: Expertise and the Conscious Mind#.
+Barbara Gail Montero’s Thought in Action: Expertise and the Conscious Mind.

 - **Core claim.** Montero argues that expert performance often _does_ involve conscious thought and attention; the popular “just do it” view—that thinking makes experts choke and that the best action is mindless, automatic, effortless—is a myth.
 She calls her view **cognition-in-action** and opposes the **just-do-it principle**. ([ResearchGate](https://www.researchgate.net/publication/345692809_Thought_in_Action_Expertise_and_the_Conscious_Mind "(PDF) Thought in Action: Expertise and the Conscious Mind"))